edwardUL99/StudSysCpp/README.md

 ## It allows the following:
    A student to login and browse each module they are registered for
-       Each module site has learning resources and also exams that can be taken As of version 1.0, the only exam format allowed is a multiple choice exam with each question having equal weights.
+       Each module site has learning resources and also exams that can be taken, grades info and student/lecturer details As of version 1.0, the only exam format allowed is a multiple choice exam with each question having equal weights.
 Also only supports single answers his may be updated with further versions A lecturer to login and browse the module(s) they are registered as course leader for